import migrations and don't require diesel_cli for admins #555

 Notifiche

-La data di scadenza non è valida o fuori intervallo.
-Si prega di utilizzare il formato 'aaaa-mm-dd'.
+La scadenza non è valida o fuori intervallo.
+Si prega di utilizzare il formato "aaaa-mm-dd".

 Dipendenze